My hubby kh would never fail to utter the above line each time he saw somebody with those abominable clogs on their feet walk past us.

 You know what else it's resistant to?
 You getting laid."

-A popular YouTube video called "Dorcs" parodies the trend: "Wow, but they're so ugly," says an office worker to her friend.
+"Dorcs" parodies the trend: "Wow, but they're so ugly," says an office worker to her friend.
 "That's how you know they're comfortable," he says.
 By the end, she's a convert: "I've given fashion the finger, and joined the Dorcs revolution!"
 The Crocs Empire is acutely aware of us haters.
 Even their own commercials make fun of the irrational and over-the-top rage their shoes instill in people like me.
 In one, an unshaven lunatic holds a neon blue Croc in front of his face and screams, "Why are you wearing these!" for 30 seconds.
 I only wish I'd known about the tryouts for this commercial.

 Crocs's stock price has cratered of late, so there is hope.
 According to the Rocky Mountain News, the shoes, "which were once so popular that the company couldn't keep pace with demand, are now piling up in warehouses."
 Maybe the company's just a victim of its own success.
 If practically every person in the U.S. already has a pair and they're indestructible, how many more can you sell?
 The same thing happened to Wham-O back in the 1950s with the Hula Hoop.